 The group began as a tribute to trumpeter Don Cherry.
 Their self-titled debut album featured versions of six of his compositions—“Awake Nu,” “Mopti,” “Cherryco,” “Ode to Don,” “The Art of Steve Roney—Smilin’” and “Trans-Love Airways.”
 The follow-up, She Knows… (with McPhee), included their recording of the Cherry composition that gave the group its name, alongside versions of McPhee’s “Old Eyes,” Ornette Coleman and Pat Metheny’s “Kathelin Gray,” Frank Lowe’s “For Real,” James “Blood” Ulmer’s “Baby Talk,” and PJ Harvey’s “To Bring You My Love.”
 The importation of rock tunes into the free jazz world continued on 2004’s Garage, which included their takes on the White Stripes’ “Aluminum,” the Yeah Yeah Yeahs’ “Art Star,” and the Sonics’ “Have Love Will Travel,” while 2006’s aptly titled Action Jazz included an interpretation of noise-punk duo Lightning Bolt’s “Ride the Sky.”

-The latest Thing CD, The Cherry Thing, is co-credited to vocalist Neneh Cherry, stepdaughter of Don, who had a hit single, “Buffalo Stance,” in 1988.
+The latest Thing CD, The Cherry Thing (buy it from Amazon), is co-credited to vocalist Neneh Cherry, stepdaughter of Don, who had a hit single, “Buffalo Stance,” in 1988.
 On it, the quartet perform another of Don Cherry’s compositions—“Golden Heart,” one of the four themes that made up Side One of 1965’s Complete Communion.
 The lyrics Neneh Cherry sings may be hers, and new; they’re certainly not present in the original.
 The group also tackles “What Reason Could I Give?”, from Ornette Coleman; the Stooges’ “Dirt”; Suicide’s “Dream Baby Dream”; Madvillain’s “Accordion”; Martina Topley-Bird’s “Too Tough to Die”; and two new songs: the Gustafsson-penned “Sudden Moment” and “Cashback,” with lyrics by Cherry.
 Some tracks work, others don’t.
 “Dirt” has a terrific rumbling energy, Gustafsson’s baritone sax approximating Ron Asheton’s guitar quite well, but Cherry’s vocals lack the punch of Iggy Pop’s on the original.
 “Accordion,” originally a hip-hop track, becomes doggerel and nonsense when its lyrics are sung rather than rapped, and while the band manages to work up a decent groove, Gustafsson seems slightly lost.
 Ultimately, the biggest problem with The Cherry Thing is that in making room for their guest, the guys are forced to restrain themselves; consequently, the lung-busting, finger-fracturing energy of albums like Garage, Action Jazz and Bag It! is lost.
 You can’t confine Mats Gustafsson to a preordained solo spot in the middle of a song, making him play Lester Young to Cherry’s Billie Holiday.
 It’s fine that they’ve demonstrated the ability to hold back under certain circumstances.
 They haven’t answered the question of whether, or why, they should.

 Here’s a video for “Accordion”: